 Davids artwork is inspired by memory; but rather than depict specific events, he reflects emotional situations, infused by present moments of recollection.

-In recent times, after being diagnosed with Parkinson's disease, his work has taken a new and positive direction.
-His 'Elemental Representions" use colour, form and symbolic motifs, to create a personal visual story line.
+In 2017 David was diagnosed with Parkinson's disease, which has profoundly effected his artwork.
+He uses colour, form and symbolic motifs, to create a personal visual story.

 View all posts by David Carroll - Visual Artist